bishopb/laravel-forums/README.md

 ## Troubleshooting
 Things go wrong.
 There's a least a way to peek under the hood and see what the Vanilla engine is doing.
 Here you go:

-  * Publish the package configuration files: `php artisan config:publish bishopb/vanilla-for-laravel`
+  * Publish the package configuration files: `php artisan config:publish bishopb/laravel-forums`
-  * Edit `app/config/packages/bishopb/vanilla-for-laravel/package.php`
+  * Edit `app/config/packages/bishopb/laravel-forums/package.php`
   * Set all these flags to `true`: `trace`, `trace-include-events`, `trace-include-queries`.
   * Check your `app/storage/logs/laravel.log` for details.

 ## Frequently Asked Questions
 1. **What does this package provide?**  Simply, forum software for Laravel.
-Using the awesome Vanilla Forums engine, your Laravel application can now quickly and easily include fully-function discussion boards.
+Using the awesome Vanilla Forums engine, your Laravel application can now quickly and easily include discussion boards.
 2. **Is it free?** Yes, of course.
 3. **Can it do _______**?
-If the community edition of Vanilla Forums can do it, this package can do it, but might not currently do it.
+If the community edition of Vanilla Forums can do it, this package can do it, but might not *currently* do it.
 4. **What "gaps" exist between this package and Vanilla Forums?**  This may not be a complete list: plugins.